Table of Contents

 Sometimes you are paid for goods or services before you provide those services to your customer.
 That's the essence of unearned revenue.

-Earned revenue means you have provided the goods or services and therefore have met your obligations in the purchase contract.
+Earned revenue refers to compensation received after the goods or services have been provided, meaning the business has met its obligations in the purchase contract.
 Unearned revenue is simply the opposite.

 While you have the money in hand, you still need to provide the services.
 This requires special bookkeeping measures to make sure you don't forget about your customer and to keep the tax authorities happy.